Network Integration Overview

 * Ensure the enforcer respects staged vs enforced assertions as set by protocol teams

-* Define validation policy for L1-originated transactions and repeated invalid submissions
+* Configure ingress controls for repeated invalid submissions

-* Set up monitoring and incident review workflows
+* Set up monitoring and invalidation review workflows

 ## Integration Requirements (Public)